 5 myths about animated videos

 If we compare traditional marketing tools with marketing through animation videos then animation can appear a little mysterious and scary.
 But trust me marketing through animation can attract a huge audience and convert your potential clients into your customers.
-But because animation videos are new in the market, there are a lot of myths hanging around out there which you are bound to have heard at one point or another.
+But because animation videos are new in the market, there are a lot of myths hanging around out there that you are bound to have heard at one point or another.

 Animated videos are childish

 Animated video can be really fashionable!
-Sometimes your business or particular campaign needs something a little cartoony so that the message is conveyed in more humorous and approachable tone but this is in not the only option when it comes to animation.
+Sometimes your business or particular campaign needs something a little cartoony so that the message is conveyed in a more humorous and approachable tone but this is not the only option when it comes to animation.

 Animated videos are too expensive

-Now, the cost thing is a really tough one for a lot of us to get our heads round.
+Now, the cost thing is a really tough one for a lot of us to get our heads around.
 If you ask 100 people how much does animation cost, the likely result would be that 50% say it’s really cheap because ‘it’s just drawing’ and the other 50% think it’s expensive and ‘never affordable in a million years.’

 If you hire a salesperson for Rs.10k a year they will pay for themselves numerous times over – this is the same investment as with animation.
 Still, it doesn’t have to be costly.
 Cost can be saved by having a go at creating content yourself (not always the wisest investment!) or being able to focus on the core of what is important for your campaign goals and trim the edges where necessary.
-Again, this is governed by the skill of a good animation company that can find an artistic treatment that works for the clients’ requirement and budget.
+Again, this is governed by the skill of a good animation company that can find an artistic treatment that works for the clients’ requirements and budget.

 Okay, we just touched on this in the previous myth and we don’t want to contradict ourselves but it’s still worth talking about!
 This is the other side of the cost opinion spectrum and the easiest way to explain it is: you get what you pay for.
 It takes more effort both on the part of the client and the studio than you might realize to bring your animation together.